rexlabsio/data-transfer-object/docs/advanced_dto_usage.md

 $object = MyDto::make($data, MUTABLE | PARTIAL);
 ```

-Default flags for a class can be set by overriding the protected `defaultFlags` property.
+Base flags for a class can be set by overriding the protected `baseFlags` property.
+DTOs will merge the base flags with those passed to `make`.

 ```php
 use Rexlabs\DataTransferObject\DataTransferObject;